haythmalshehab/software-development-showcase/README.md

 ## Sample 02: Web Development
 ### __Description__

-This was my my Assignment One for Web Information Systems (INFS3202).
+This was my Assignment One for Web Information Systems (INFS3202).
-It was a rather small assignment meant to be a destination to gain knowledge in web evelopment but I have decided to include it here since it is relevant to the position I am applying for.
+It was a rather small assignment meant to be an introduction to gain knowledge in web evelopment but I have decided to include it here since it is relevant to the position I am applying for.
 In the second assignment. we implemented much more complex web application but it was